prioritizr/surveyvoi/cran-comments.md

 with C++ bindings (and you could and should have checked for yourself from the published 'recipes' at https://github.com/R-macos/recipes).

   **Thank you very much for this advice.
 I am sorry that I did not check these requirements prior to my previous submission.
 After submitting a pull request to the maintainer of the macOS binary package (https://github.com/R-macos/recipes/pull/19), the macOS libraries now include C++ bindings for GMP.
 I have also confirmed with the maintainer of the Windows binary packages that the C++ bindings for GMP are available via Rtools (https://github.com/rwinlib/utils/issues/1#issuecomment-912371834).
-Additionally, to ensure that outdated versions of GMP on Windows systems do not cause issues, the package now uses the RWinLib infrastructure to obtain recent versions of GMP and GMPXX (https://github.com/rwinlib/gmp, see `tools/winlibs.R`).
-Since the package passes checks on the WinBuilder and macOS builder platforms, I am hopeful that I have resolved these issues.**
+Additionally, to ensure that outdated versions of GMP do not cause issues on Windows systems, the package now uses the RWinLib infrastructure to obtain recent versions of GMP and GMPXX (https://github.com/rwinlib/gmp), see `tools/winlibs.R`).
+Since the package passes checks on the WinBuilder and macOS builder platforms, I am hopeful that these issues have been resolved.**

 * Please always add all authors, contributors and copyright holders in the Authors@R field with the appropriate roles. e.g.: Free Software Foundation, Inc. Please explain in the submission comments what you did about this issue.

-  **This comment was raised on a previous submission where the Free Software Foundation was listed as a copyright holder.
+  **This comment was raised on a previous submission wherein the Free Software Foundation was listed as a copyright holder.
 I had previously listed the foundation as a copyright holder because the package contained a header file copied from the GMPXX library.
-Since the package now uses the RWinLib infrastructure to handle GMPXX dependencies, the header file has been removed from package and the Free Software Foundation removed as a copyright holder.**
+Since the package now uses the RWinLib infrastructure to handle GMPXX dependencies (https://github.com/rwinlib/gmp), the header file has been removed from package and the Free Software Foundation removed as a copyright holder.**